NSW Solar Feed In Tariff Information

 • Energy Australia Solar Max: 10c for first 12kWh per day and 5c after that.

-• Engie Solar: 12c for first 8kWh per day and 5.5c after that.
+• Engie Solar: 10c for first 8kWh per day and 5.5c after that.

-• AGL Solar Savers: 10c for first 10kWh per day and 5c after that.
+• AGL Solar Savers: 8c for first 10kWh per day and 4c after that.

-When retailers say they’ll pay a higher feed-in tariff for a set number of kWh per day, they actually multiply that number of kWh by the number of days in the billing period and pay the higher feed-in tariff for that amount.
-This is an advantage because solar exports can vary considerably day to day.
+Note that when retailers say they’ll pay a higher feed-in tariff for a set number of kWh per day, they don’t actually look at the amount exported each day.
+Instead, they multiply the set number of kWh per day by the number of days in the billing period, and then pay the higher feed-in tariff for that amount.
+This is an advantage because solar exports can vary considerably from day to day.

 Time-Dependent Solar Feed-in Tariffs

-Most solar homes receive a flat “all day” feed-in tariff that’s the same amount no matter when solar electricity is exported to the grid.
-But electricity retailers can also offer time-dependent feed-in tariffs.
-These offer lower rates for most of the day and higher ones in the late afternoon and evening when wholesale electricity prices are usually higher and solar output is normally low or zero.
-These time-dependent feed-in tariffs can be especially useful for homes with west facing panels, as they produce more power late in the day.
-They can also be potentially useful for households with batteries.
+While most retailers offer a flat “all day” feed-in tariff that’s the same no matter when solar electricity is exported to the grid, they can offer a variable feed-in tariff instead.
+But, at the moment, Red Energy is the only retailer that does.
+These offer lower rates for most of the day and higher ones in the late afternoon and evening when wholesale electricity prices are usually higher and solar output is low or zero.
+They can be especially useful for homes with west-facing panels, as they produce more power late in the day, and also homes with batteries.

-Again, note these rates are not mandatory.
-NSW electricity retailers can offer as little or as much as they wish.
-If you want more information, IPART has a time-dependent feed-in tariff factsheet.
+While Red Energy’s feed-in rates are all lower than IPART’s benchmarks, NSW electricity retailers can offer as little or as much as they wish.
+If you want more information, you can read IPART’s report on solar feed-in benchmark ranges.

 When shopping around for electricity retailers in New South Wales, bear in mind that plans with higher feed-in tariffs won’t necessarily give the lowest electricity bills.
 Depending on the size of your solar system and electricity consumption patterns, a plan with comparatively low feed-in tariffs may offer the best overall deal due to lower daily charges and consumption rates.